 Ecuador is probably most famously known for its islands.
 The Galapagos Islands are one of its biggest tourist attractions and understandably so.
 But they aren't the only reason to come to this diverse, South American country.
 If you love mountains, the coast, indigenous cultures, and the Amazon, then Ecuador is definitely worth putting on your South American itinerary.
-In this post I share how I travelled Ecuador as a solo.
+In this post I share how I travelled Ecuador as a solo along with my itinerary, where I stayed and my total costs.
+I hope this helps if you are planning a trip to Ecuador.

 Being in Colombia, I flew from Bogota to Ecuador and spent nearly a month in this South American country.
 My usual travel style is backpacking and travelling as cheap as possible, travelling on local buses, staying in hostels and eating street food.